-The Surfrider Foundation is a non-profit environmental organization dedicated to the protection and enjoyment of the world’s oceans, waves and beaches for all people, through conservation, activism, research and education.
+The Surfrider Foundation is dedicated to the protection and enjoyment of the world’s oceans, waves and beaches through a powerful activist network.

 Surfrider Foundation now has more than 50,000 members in the USA and 90 chapters worldwide.
 International Surfrider Foundation chapters and affiliates have been established in many foreign countries including the Surfrider Foundation Europe (with ongoing programs and Chapters in France, Germany, Spain, Portugal and Italy) as well as Japan, Brazil, and Australia.

 Our HB/SB Chapter was formed in 1989 as the Long Beach Chapter and absorbed Seal Beach and Huntington Beach because of no representation.
 In late 1998 the Chapter split to be the Huntington/Seal Beach Chapter we are today, leaving the Long Beach Chapter to concentrate on the Long Beach Breakwater issue.

 Currently the H/SB Chapter has more than 2000 members locally and from surrounding areas, we are all volunteers in the Chapter and always need more help getting our issues together and word out.
 Our Chapter area includes Huntington & Seal Beach Beaches, areas from the San Gabriel River to the Santa Ana River and inland to the Foothills, (or most of the San Gabriel River Watershed).

 Our programs help make the public aware of environmental issues like runoff, litter, and the use of plastic that ends up in our oceans and on our beaches.
 We schedule Beach Cleanups to physically keep the beach clean and help volunteers learn what the problems are.